ShmKnd/PluginBuilder_feedback/README.md

 ## Privacy and credentials

+# Privacy and credentials
-- Never send personal information such as your Apple ID.
+Never include personal information, such as your Apple ID, when submitting feedback.
-- Never include your App-Specific Password in an issue, comment, log, or exported file.
+Do not include your “App-Specific Password” in the issue, comments, logs, or exported files when submitting feedback.
-- Be careful when attaching screenshots or screen recordings.
-Make sure Apple ID, Team ID, Keychain Profile names, certificate names, and password fields are not visible before sharing them.
+Please exercise caution when attaching screenshots or screen recordings.
+Before sharing your feedback, make sure that your Apple ID, Team ID, Keychain profile name, certificate name, and password fields are not visible.